 DATES and TIMES:

-The HLS Drama Troupe’s performance of The Sound of Music has been postponed.
-The new performance dates will be posted here as soon as possible!
+The HLS Drama Troupe’s performance of The Sound of Music has been rescheduled for August 7-9, 2020.
+Further details about tickets will be released soon.

 Highlands Latin School’s Drama Troupe presents It’s a Wonderful Life.